 Diluted eucalyptus oil is taken orally for pain and inflammation of respiratory tract, mucous membranes, asthma, bronchitis, coughs, sinus pain and inflammation.
 It is also used as an antiseptic, insect repellent, and treatment option for wounds, burns, and ulcer.

-Eucalyptus oil is very effective against dental plaque, cavities, gingivitis and other dental related infections due to its germicidal properties.
-This is why eucalyptus oil is commonly found as an active ingredient in toothpaste, mouthwash and other dental hygiene products.
+Eucalyptus oil is commonly found as an active ingredient in toothpaste, mouthwash and other dental hygiene products.

 One of its most well-known qualities is that of a bug repellent and natural pesticide, it is frequently used as a natural treatment for lice.
 A lot of the most used, mainstream treatments of lice can be very severe and in some cases damaging to the hair, as well as packed with dangerous chemicals that should not be absorbed into your skin, so combine a few drops of eucalyptus oil through a lice-infested head is a much better and healthier solution.